mateoconlechuga/convimg/README.md

                                       : the output size if there are many : transparent pixels.

            compress: zx7              : After quantization, images can then : optionally be compressed in zx7 format.
                                       : The images will then be required to be : decompressed before use.

            width-and-height: <bool>   : Optionally control if the width and : height should be placed in the converted : image; the first two bytes respectively.

            flip-x: <bool>             : Flip input images vertically across the : x-axis

            flip-y: <bool>             : Flip input images horizontally across the : y-axis

            rotate: <degrees>          : Rotate input images 0,90,180,270 degrees

            bpp: <bits-per-pixel>      : Control how many bits per pixel are used : This also affects the size of the : generated palette; use with caution.
                                       : Available options are 1,2,4,8.
                                       : The default is 8.

            omit-indices: [<list>]     : Omits the specified palette indices : from the converted image.
 May be useful : by a custom drawing routine.
-A comma.
-                                      : separated list in [] should be provided.
+A comma : separated list in [] should be provided.